More on Lists

 The state diagram looks like this:

-State diagram representing two references (a and b) to the same object [1,2,3].
+<figure><img src="/files/RR9eeMFJ6pHeEQsMrlbC" alt="" width="152"><figcaption><p>State diagram representing two references (<code>a</code> and <code>b</code>) <br>to the same object <code>[1,2,3]</code>. </p></figcaption></figure>

-The association of a variable with an object is called a reference.
+The association of a variable with an object is called a `reference`.
 In this example, there are two references to the same object.
-An object with more than one reference has more than one name, so we say that the object is aliased.
+An object with more than one reference has more than one name, so we say that the object is **aliased**.

 If the aliased object is mutable, changes made with one alias affect the other: